ajitsingh98/Data-Science-Interview-Questions-Answers/tree_based_methods.md

 ---

-Bagging and boosting are two popular ensembling methods.
+Q. Bagging and boosting are two popular ensembling methods.
 Random forest is a bagging example while XGBoost is a boosting example.
   1. What are some of the fundamental differences between bagging and boosting algorithms?
   1. How are they used in deep learning?